This article was updated on May 10, 2017.

 Most retirees believe it's best to wait as long as possible before applying for Social Security.
 But is this really the smart thing to do?
 Surprisingly, the answer is often "no."

-Furthermore, if you wait until turning 70 then you'll receive delayed retirement credits.
-This adds 8% a year to your monthly check for as many as 3 years.
-The net result is that you could end up receiving 32% more each month than your primary insurance amount (what you're entitled to at age 66) and 76% more than if you elected to receive benefits at 62.
+Meanwhile, if you wait beyond your full retirement age, then you'll receive delayed-retirement credits that boost your benefit checks by 8% for every year you delay them up until age 70, when your benefits max out.
+The net result is that you could end up receiving 24% to 32% more each month than your primary insurance amount (what you're entitled to at your full retirement age) and 76% more than you'd get by taking benefits at age 62.

 Now, just to be clear, there are a number of additional variables that should factor into one's decision about when to apply for benefits.
 If you're planning to work between the ages of 62 and 66, for instance, the scale tips in favor of deferment, as wages above a certain threshold will erode your Social Security benefits until you reach full retirement.
 And the same can be said if you have a spouse or other dependents that are likely to outlive you.
-The net result would be to extend the life (and thus value) of your cumulative benefits.
+The net result would be to extend the life (and thus the value) of your cumulative benefits.

-Ultimately, the point here is that if you find yourself in a position to apply for benefits early, rest assured that there's little reason not to.
+Nevertheless, the point here is that if you find yourself in a position to apply for benefits early, rest assured that there's little reason not to.